30-Minute Beef and Broccoli

 - 1/2 cup water

-- 1 tablespoon brown sugar, packed
+- 1 tablespoon brown sugar packed

 - 1 tablespoon toasted sesame oil

-- 1/2 tsp red pepper flakes
+- 1/2 teaspoon red pepper flakes

-- 1 tsp ginger paste
+- 1 teaspoon ginger paste

-- 1 tbsp cornstarch
+- 1 tablespoon cornstarch

-- 1 tablespoon vegetable oil, divided
+- 1 tablespoon vegetable oil divided

 - 3 cups fresh broccoli florets

-- 12 oz sirloin, sliced thin
+- 12 oz sirloin sliced thin

-- Cooked white rice, optional
+- Cooked white rice optional

 Instructions

-- In a 10-inch skillet, heat 1/2 tablespoon of oil over medium-high heat until it’s hot, but not smoking.
+- In a 10-inch pan, heat 1/2 tablespoon of vegetable oil over medium-high heat until it's hot, but not smoking.
 Rotate the pan to ensure the oil evenly coats the bottom of the pan.
 Adjust the heat to medium and add the broccoli to the pan.
-Cook it in the oil, stirring frequently, until it’s crisp-tender, about 3 to 4 minutes.
+Cook it in the oil, stirring frequently, until it's crisp-tender, about 3 to 4 minutes.
 Transfer the broccoli to a plate and set aside.

 - Pour the sauce into the pan.
 Simmer the sauce for 2 to 3 minutes, or until it thickens.
 Add the broccoli and beef to the pan and stir to coat it in the sauce.
 Cook them in the sauce for a minute or so.
-Serve with the cooked white rice.
+Serve with cooked white rice.

 Notes